Chester-King/Pool-Products/README.md

 * **Step1**

-This is the image view on clicking which you will be sent to mainActivity
+This is the image view in the ObjectActivity on clicking which you will be sent to MainActivity
 ```java
 ImageView bed=(ImageView) findViewById(R.id.bed);
         bed.setOnClickListener(new View.OnClickListener() {